 We love everything's bees.
 So in this month’s edition of bee news..

-Vancouver Park Gets a Makeover to Create a Bee Heavenpollinate-the-park
+Vancouver Park Gets a Makeover to Create a Bee Heaven

 With the help of hundreds of residents, a Vancouver park has transformed into a pollinator's paradise!
 This 0.3-acre park received around 1,500 flowering plants, which includes mints, sages, asters and bee balms.
 This is just the first phase of a long-term plan to develop a space that spans the entire block of where the park is situated.
 Not only is this a paradise for pollinators, the park also revolves around sustainability practices, such as rainwater cistern (this is used as a rainwater capture for the wet season and a watering solution for dry the season).
 Parks like these are essential to our little guys who seek out safety in cities for their lack of pesticides and the diversity of plants.
 Hopefully we see a lot more of these parks pop up in our areas!